-First of all, I’d like to say thank you to BoagWorld.com for this post and to all those who have shared their thoughts and experience in the comments.
+First of all, I’d like to say thank you to BoagWorld.com for this post and to all those who have shared their thoughts and experience in working with CSS/HTML preprocessors and frameworks in their comments.

 Below you’ll find a collection of opinions, thoughts, and case studies twittered recently which may help to clarify the role of CSS/HTML preprocessors, frameworks and libraries in the modern web design.
 Of course, these tools are too “young” to say exactly what they mean for the future of webdev and whether they are here to stay, at least in their present form.
 So all opinions and experience are important.
 If you have your own thoughts, feel free to share them in comments.